medic/cht-core/README.md

 Check out the [Gruntfile](Gruntfile.js) for all the tests you can run.

 ### Unit tests
 They live in the `tests` directories of each app.
-Run them with grunt: `grunt unit_continuous`.
+Run them with grunt: `grunt unit-continuous`.

 ### End to End tests
 They live in [tests](tests).
 To run them: